Cumulative GPA must be 3.000 or higher

 Students who fail or withdraw from a school-wide core or required specialization course must repeat the course in the next 14-week term:

 - A Fall or January term course must be repeated in the next Spring term;

 - A Spring or Summer term course must be repeated in the next Fall term.

 Students in the MHA program who fail or withdraw from one or more courses in a term must repeat ONLY that coursework in their next term of enrollment.
 Since all the required courses in a given term are prerequisites for the next term's courses, students must successfully complete all courses in a term in order to proceed to subsequent coursework.

 If a course is not offered in every 14-week term, the student must receive approval from their Student Services Program Advisor to take the course in the next term in which it is offered.

 INCOMPLETE GRADES AND COURSES

-Students who earn an incomplete grade (IP or IF) in a course must earn a final letter grade in that course before the end of the next term.
-Students will not receive credit for a course with a pending IP or IF grade until a passing letter grade is posted.
+Students who earn an incomplete grade (I) in a course must earn a final letter grade in that course before the end of the next term.
+Students will not receive credit for a course with a pending I grade until a passing letter grade is posted.